aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

     - **[Split]**

 ### Lumbridge I
-- Keep run energy at about 70% until after depositing all items at bank.
+- Keep run energy at about 65% until after depositing all items at bank.
 - Drop and "Reclaim" air and mind runes from the magic tutor.
-    - If you drop your runes a few tiles or more away from the magic tutor;
+    - Drop your runes a few tiles or more away from the magic tutor.
-    - Then every 30 minutes you can claim more runes.
+    - Claim runes from the magic tutor.
-    - So here we drop them, claim runes, and then pick the runes back up.
+    - Pick the dropped runes back up.
 - Drop(while walking around lumby): Pot, arrows, body runes, fishing net, sword, dagger, shield.
 - Walk to lumby general store.
     - SELL: Axe, bow